jaspervdj/jaspervdj/posts/2010-01-20-software-development-i-impressions.markdown

 I know there is a lot of [C++ bashing](http://yosefk.com/c++fqa/) on the internet, and when I read these things I sometimes think I must be one of the 5 people on the world who appreciate C++.
-So my problem here is not with C++ - I just fail to see _why_ it is thought.
+So my problem here is not with C++ - I just fail to see _why_ it is taught.

 Let me explain: I see C++ as an object-oriented superset of C. Students know the concept of object-orientation from Java, and they know about pointers and those